 1. Choose something you already know how to do.
 The last thing you want to do at the outset of the Challenge is to try to learn something brand new to test your fitness level with.
 If you've never run over a mile, don't make your workout a 5k.
 And if you've never done a clean & jerk, well, you might not even know what I'm talking about...and that's fine - don't try to learn.

 Use the KISS principle.
 Keep it simple, stupid.
 Choose movements that your body is capable of doing, and that you already know how to do.
 If what you do now is walk, then figure out a challenging walk and do it as fast as you can.
-And if you can do push ups and are excited about increasing them over 8 weeks, make them part of your measurable workout.
+And if you can do push ups and are excited about increasing them over the course of the Challenge, make them part of your measurable workout.

 2. Choose something that excites, motivates and inspires you.
-If you want to improve the strength of your abs over the course of 8 weeks, make your workouts something that tests your abdominal strength - like how long can you hold yourself in a plank position or how many sit-ups can you do in 2 minutes.
+If you want to improve the strength of your abs during the Challenge, make your workouts something that tests your abdominal strength - like how long can you hold yourself in a plank position or how many sit-ups can you do in 2 minutes.

 Likewise with any other physical capacity.
 Want to improve your endurance?
 Choose something that tests it - like how long does it take you to walk around your block (at an "all-out" effort) 5x, 8x or 10x?